ewolff/user-registration-V2/README.md

  - In the subdir `shell` you can find an example how the application can be provisioned using a simple shell script.

 Please note that you need to execute the Maven build before you can run these additional projects.
-You will find more information about the projects in the README.md file in the corresponding subdir.
+You will find more information about the projects in the README.md file in the corresponding subdirectory.

 The code is provided under Apache 2.0 license - see the file LICENSE in this dir.